Skip to main content

 2) Completeness

-3) Responsiveness and timeliness of providing services
+3) Responsiveness and timeliness of customer service

 4) Business relationship, i.e., professional behavior and overall business-like concern for the interests of the customer